danwerner21/UniFLEX/README.md

 in various sides and densities.
 The kernel (mine) driver is clever enough to detect most of the formats (even 40 track in an 80 track dive with double step)

 I think of building an harddisk-image file that one can drop on an IDE disk and after that would be able to boot UniFLEX.
-2019-04-22: I have a working implementation of 'Fuse' under Linux, where I can mount an UniFLEX disk image and access everything with commandline tools ans with 'mc' (midnight commander clone).
+2019-04-22: I have a working implementation of 'Fuse' under Linux, where I can mount an UniFLEX disk image and access everything with commandline tools and with 'mc' (midnight commander clone).
 In Fuse I can create, read, write files and also create directories.
 Next will be rmdir.
 It has NO protection to concurrent access however, but for building/maintaining a UniFLEX filesystem under Linux it is sufficient.
 Another tool is makeuffs, that create a valid UniFLEX diskimage under Linux.

 In the various archives there is still a lot of software for UniFLEX available.
 A 2MHz system can deliver a nice performance and digging into the corners of software and hardware has learned me so much about OS and hardware solutions.
 I am very curious how the 4MHz HD63C09 in native mode would do. :-)

 With my system in the 80s and 90's we had ported OS9 level1 to UniFLEX :-) It would run as a task.
 Also Motorola MDOS from the Exorciser was ported and would run under UniFLEX.

 We ported the FLEX 6809 debugger to UniFLEX and gave it some extra features like a system-call trap.
-It is in my archives.
+After invocation it would move itself to the top of the 64K space.
+I tried it recently and it was pleasure working with it.
 A number of Unix utilities were ported too (with adaptations for i.e permissions) at, atrun, basename, cat, cmp, cron, crypt, ls, pstat, cu, login, su, find, grep, uniq, units, and a lot more ran very well.
 One guy here made a port of C-Kermit, it is in my archives.

 #############################################################################################